MobileLLM/MVTrack/README.md

 # MVTrack
-Object tracking with motion vector in video bitstream.
+An accuracy boosting tool of video analytics by object tracking with motion vector in the bitstream.

 ## 0. Environment